node-fetch/node-fetch/README.md

 If you for some reason need to post a stream coming from any arbitrary place, then you can append a [Blob] or a [File] look-a-like item.

-The minium requirement is that it has:
+The minimum requirement is that it has:
 1. A `Symbol.toStringTag` getter or property that is either `Blob` or `File`
 2. A known size.
 3. And either a `stream()` method or a `arrayBuffer()` method that returns a ArrayBuffer.